Sarulatha25/PRODIGY_WD_01/README.md

 - `index.html`: The main HTML file for the webpage.
 - `styles.css`: Directory containing CSS stylesheets.
 - `assets.jpg`: Directory containing images used in the webpage.
+- `screenshot1.png`: The result of the task 1.